 Getting the ferry from Corfu to Albania is super easy, and super quick.
-In fact Albania is so close that you can see its beautiful mountains across the sea from the coast of Corfu.
-And, Albania is 100% worth visiting, whether you’re planning to visit on a day trip from Corfu, or to explore the stunning Albania Riviera for a few days or more.
+In fact Albania is so close to Greece that you can see its beautiful mountains across the sea from the coast of Corfu.
+And, Albania is 100% worth visiting, whether you’re planning to visit on a day trip from Corfu, or to explore the stunning Albanian Riviera for a few days or more.
 Plenty of ferries run daily, between Corfu Town on the Eastern side of Corfu, and the city of Saranda in the West of Albania.

 *This site contains affiliate links, where I earn a small commission from purchases you make, at no cost to you.

-(Updated for summer 2023)
+(Updated for summer 2025)

 Where is the ferry port in Corfu?

 Technically Corfu port is within walking distance of the Old Town, and should take just over 30 minutes in total to reach on foot.
-However on a boiling hot day, and depending on the amount of luggage you have- you might prefer to get a taxi, which will cost around €10.
+However on a boiling hot day, and depending on the amount of luggage you have- you might prefer to get a taxi, which should cost around €5-€7.

 There are also several different bus lines connecting Corfu port with the city, although none of them go directly into the centre of the Old Town.
 The streets are way too windy and narrow for all that.
 But also, rather pretty.

-To get the ferry from Corfu to Albania you’ll have to go all the way to the far end of the new port (basically keep walking until you can walk no more), and then through passport control.
 If you get hungry, there’s a small cafe inside the terminal building where you can buy food and drink.
 There’s also a few plugs around if you need to charge your phone (although these spots aren’t obvious, and do take a bit of hunting to locate).

-Eating in Corfu Town: The Best Restaurants in Old Town Corfu
+The Best Restaurants in Old Town Corfu

-Which ferry company should you use?
+Which ferry company should you use to travel from Corfu to Albania?

 There are four different ferry companies running between Corfu and Saranda, although I’d recommend using either Ionian Seaways or Finikas Lines.
 Both companies are reliable and the two companies work together- so the price is exactly the same.